Last Updated on

 The SMART Recovery website also offers helpful resources for incorporating mindfulness into addiction treatment.

-Alternatively, if you are looking for a more comprehensive information on the neurological origins of our addictive behaviours and how we can challenge addiction a the level of the brain, you can watch this fascinating talk by Dr. Judson Brewer:
+Alternatively, if you are looking for more comprehensive information on the neurological origins of our addictive behaviors and how we can challenge addiction a the level of the brain, you can watch this fascinating talk by Dr. Judson Brewer:

 A Take Home Message

-I hope that I have sufficiently provided you with enough techniques, exercises, and activities to start bringing you and your clients the benefits of mindfulness.
-Mindfulness can be used in a variety of populations including those on any part of the spectrum of mental well-being from dialectical behavioural therapy treatments for borderline personality disorders to group-based mindfulness for beginners.
+I hope that I have provided you with enough techniques, exercises, and activities to start bringing you and your clients the benefits of mindfulness.

-Mindfulness is a relatively easy practice that can encourage participation regardless of budget, occupation, or diagnosis and can deliver significant results in the form of enhanced quality of life, self-confidence, and peace of mind, among many others.
+Mindfulness can be useful to a variety of populations and is a relatively easy practice that can deliver significant results in the form of enhanced quality of life, self-confidence, and peace of mind, among many others.

 While mindless distractions can certainly have a place in a healthy life, it can’t hurt to try an activity that helps us become more aware of our bodies, our thoughts, and our selves.